-For more than 45 years, Radian has successfully managed mortgage credit risk through economic cycles and interest rate fluctuations.
-We are proud of the role we play in the housing market in helping more mortgage-ready borrowers, including historically underserved households, obtain access to affordable mortgage credit, typically for homes in the \$300,000 - \$400,000 range.
-I am pleased to share that since 2018, Radian has helped more than one million families achieve their dream of owning a home.
-Our mission of expanding access to affordable, responsible and sustainable homeownership, as well as reducing the friction of homebuying through technology, drives our team to succeed each day - and 2023 was no exception.
+We are proud of the role we play in the housing market in helping more mortgage-ready borrowers, including historically underserved households, obtain access to affordable mortgage credit, often for first-time homeowners and typically for homes that are below the median home price in the United States.
+This mission drives our team to succeed each day -- and 2024 was no exception.